IBM-Cloud/nodejs-MEAN-stack/README.md

 - Variation: Standard
 - Rest of the values are pretty clear

+Click on the **Version** in the Version list.
+It will walk through a wizard where the defaults are correct, just click **Next** in all of the pages till you reach Validate version, and click **Validate**, to create a schematics workspace and resources.

+After validation is complete create/configure or open the Security and Compliance and run a scan over the entire account using the **IBM Cloud Security Best Practices version 1.2.0** profile by opening the profile and click Attach in the action menu.
+Frequency can be set to 30 days since the first scan will be run presently and that will provide the results that are required.

+Currently the scan results are failing.

+## Create a Project
+Create a project and then create a configuration in the project using the private catalog product version created in the previous step.
+Override the Code Risk Analyzer failure for the encryption of the MongoDB.

 ## Contribute
 Please create a pull request with your desired changes.